Frequently asked questions

 What professionals can help with trainer treatment?

-Orthodontists, dentists, paediatric dentists, speech therapists, developmental therapists and, in some cases, ENT specialists can help you to develop a treatment plan and choose a trainer.
+Orthodontists, dentists, pediatric dentists, speech therapists, developmental therapists, and in some cases, ear, nose, and throat specialists can also help develop a treatment plan and select the appropriate trainer.

 What is the right daily wearing time?
 Is it enough to wear only at night?

-Wearing "only" at night is usually not enough to achieve the right efficiency.
-Compared to the recommended 10-12 hours of wear per day, calculate the child's sleep time and include 1-2 hours of daytime wear per day in the daily routine.
-An additional benefit of wearing the trainer during the day is the strengthening of necessary muscle functions.
+To achieve the desired effect, wearing the carrier "only" at night is not enough in the beginning.
+During the initial period, it is essential to wear the trainer for 1-2 hours during the day.
+It is recommended to wear it for 10-12 hours a day, which includes the child's sleeping time and 1-2 hours of daytime wear.
+An additional beneficial effect of wearing the trainer during the day is the harmonization of the necessary muscle functions.

 How do we know if another device is needed?
 How often do you need to change it?